 Establishing the order of your content is another essential step in preparing your radio shows.
 This doesn’t mean writing down everything that you will say out loud, but rather creating a plan to help guide you throughout your broadcast.

 Creating a template will help you stick to your timing and remind you of what’s coming up next.
-Jot down which songs will be played, in which order, as well as your spoken interventions.
+Jot down which songs will be played, in which order considering factors like genre, mood, and audience preferences.
+Arrange them in an order that ensures a diverse and cohesive musical experience.
+Consider utilizing a music scheduling software to streamline the process.
 This will relieve some of your stress and help you stay on track if needed!

 3/ The power of storytelling